solliancenet/deep-learning-for-developers/README.md

 *Azure Notebooks*

-The Azure Notebooks are available in an Azure Notebook environment that you clone into your our workspace:
+The Azure Notebooks are available in an Azure Notebook environment that you clone into your workspace:

 [Azure Notebooks](https://notebooks.azure.com/Solliance/projects/deep-learning-for-developers)